Heroin Addiction: Signs

 Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Heroin is one of the most addictive and dangerous drugs around.
+Heroin typically looks like a white or brown powder or a black, sticky substance.
 It is a common street drug and also an opioid, which is one reason why it’s so addictive.

 What Is Heroin?

-Heroin is made from the natural latex of the poppy flower.
+Heroin is made from morphine, a natural substance extracted from the seed pod of the opium poppy plant.
 Unlike other opioids like morphine or oxycodone, heroin has no medical use and is a Schedule I drug.
-Around 80% of those who use heroin first abused prescription opioids.[1]
+Many who use heroin first abused prescription opioids.[1]
 Common street names for heroin include slap, junk, and dope.
 It is often used by young people for recreational purposes.

 Side Effects of Heroin

 In addition to an initial “rush” of euphoria and an absence of pain, other effects of heroin include warm flushes, dry mouth, itchiness, nausea, brain fog, and drowsiness.[2]
-Even with the first dose, heroin overdose is possible due to the high potency.[3]
+Even with the first dose, heroin overdose is possible due to its potency and the unpredictability of its purity.[3]
 Experienced users are also at risk of overdose as they develop a tolerance and require larger doses for the same euphoric effects.

 How is Heroin Taken?

-Heroin is almost always injected after it’s melted, usually with a lighter and spoon or foil.
+Heroin is often injected after it’s melted, usually with a lighter and spoon or foil.
 Some people also snort or smoke the substance.
 All of these methods produce an immediate euphoric high.

 Heroin Quick Reference